elybaru/phase-1-project/README.md

 # Installation

-In order for this page to run properly, you will need to use NPM to run a mock server with the db.json file:
+In order for this page to run properly, I use NPM to run a mock server with the db.json file:

 https://www.npmjs.com/package/json-server

-Once the NPM package is installed, initialize the local db.json with the following command in the terminal:
+Once the NPM package is installed, the local db.json is initialized with the following command in the terminal:

 # json-server --watch db.json

-You will then be able to make POST and DELETE requests for campsites and parks that you save to a favorites list.
+THis will then allow POST and DELETE requests for campsites and parks that you save to a favorites list.

+# API Key

+The API Key is hidden with gitignore, and is not exposed to GitHub.